Montana-Media-Arts/440-interactive-performance/Projects/Final_Project/prep.md

 # Other Jobs for Students

 - Lighting
+    - ryan
+    - Sierra
+    - stone
 - Projector and Screen
+    - Emily
 - Sound
+    - nic
+    - corey
 - Advertising and Awareness
+    - Abby
+    - Sierra
+    - Delaney
 - room setup (chairs and sweeping)
+    - Anna
+    - Mackenzie
 - documentation
         - I would like at least 3 cameras
         - Also need multi-track recording with room mics and DI's
         - 1 still shot camera
+    - madison
+    - Garrett
+    - toby
+    - chris
--
+    - corey